 - YouTube is owned by Google but it’s actually a search engine in its own right.
 When you post content on YouTube and link it to your company or website it can boost your SEO and help customers find you online.

-- Option to monetize your content as you grow an audience.
+- Option to monetize your content once you have 1000+ followers.

 - Viewers don’t need an account to watch your videos (unlike on Facebook or Instagram).
 You can also upload videos to ‘private’ and share them with a select group via a private link.